 Why you might lack confidence?

 A fixed mindset is what we is often instilled by uninformed friends and family members, this is the belief that our abilities are fixed and cannot be improved significantly.
 It is the belief that talent and genetics predetermine your potential.
 This belief, however, is not only extremely incorrect but also dangerous.
 Truly successful people in every discipline all have one thing in common: they have adopted a growth mindset.
 They see failure as a stepping stone and an opportunity to grow.
 They seek challenges instead of being discouraged by them.
-If you can adopt a growth mindset, you will eventually begin to see success in all areas of your life, and not only the FE Electrical and PE Power Exam.
+If you can adopt a growth mindset, you will eventually begin to see success in all areas of your life, and not only in the FE Electrical and PE Power Exam.